Australian Gangster

 Australian Gangster is an Australian television miniseries, produced by the Seven Network, which premiered on 13 September 2021.
 The miniseries is directed by Gregor Jordan and Fadia Abboud and produced by Dan Edwards, John Edwards and Gregor Jordan for Roadshow Rough Diamond.

 Production

 The series was announced by Seven at their annual upfronts in October 2017 and was originally meant to air sometime in 2018, however due to pending legal cases of some of the characters being depicted, the series was delayed until the cases had closed.
-After two years without any information regarding the series, on 21 October 2020, Seven announced at their annual upfronts that the series will finally air sometime in 2021.
+After two years without any information regarding the series, on 21 October 2020, Seven announced at their annual upfronts that the series would finally air sometime in 2021.